anhr/commonNodeJS/myThree/myThree.md

 ```
 new MyThree();
 ```
-Now you can a canvas on your web page.
+You can see a canvas on your web page.
 Inside of the canvas you can see:
 * [AxesHelper](../../AxesHelper/jsdoc/index.html) in the canvas center.
 * [dat.gui](https://github.com/anhr/dat.gui) controllers in the upper left corner of the canvas.
 * [CanvasMenu](../../canvasMenu/jsdoc/index.html) in the bottom of the canvas.